 One of the nicest features that XGIMI has included in some of its recent projectors is its Intelligent Screen Adaption Technology.
 This technology offers ±40 Degrees Auto Keystone Correction (Horizontal & Vertical), Auto Screen Alignment, Auto Focus, and Obstacle Avoidance.
 In a nutshell, the projector automatically detects any objects like light switches or plants and resizes the screen to avoid them.
 The auto-focus is another great feature and if you accidentally bump or intentionally move the projector, it re-focuses pretty quick for minimal downtime.
 Once enabled, it’s super fast and incredibly easy to use.

 The HORIZON Pro also has a dedicated game mode.
 When enabled, it lowers latency to as low as 35ms.
-While not ideal for competitive gaming, I had no issues with using the projector for casual gaming and didn’t notice any real lag in games like Forza Horizon 4 or event Call of Duty: Warzone.
+While not ideal for competitive gaming, I had no issues with using the projector for casual gaming and didn’t notice any real lag in games like Forza Horizon 4 or even Call of Duty: Warzone.

 If you want even better sound, you can pair a Bluetooth speaker to the projector and output your music or video audio through that.
 During testing, there was no noticeable lag between the video and the sound coming out of a paired external speaker.
 Speaking of Bluetooth, you can also pair your smartphone to the projector and stream music to it as well, adding to the versatility of the HORIZON Pro.